the-mikedavis/ros/README.md

 # ROS - Elixir

-Caution: this repo is still really heavily under development.
-I don't yet have solutions for interoperability with `rosrun` or `roslaunch`.
-Please use only for development purposes and curiosity only.
+> Caution: this repo is still under development.
+I don't yet have
+> solutions for interoperability with `rosrun` or `roslaunch`.
+Please use only
+> for development purposes and curiosity only.

 ROS Elixir is fully compatible with the regular way of making publishers, subscribers, services, and service proxies.
 You can do so like so: